 Corey Harris ‘Hard Time Killing Floor’ vs Marlon James’ A Brief History of Seven Killings

-People who know me or have read this log or don’t know me but have read this blog will doubt my ability to focus on one topic for the next 12 days: the marketing and preparation of my country blues concert or series of three concerts with the MacArthur foundation laureate genius Corey Harris, starting January 28 in Palo Alto, California.
+People who know me or who have read this blog will doubt my ability to focus on one topic for the next 12 days: the marketing of, and preparation for, my country blues concerts with the MacArthur foundation laureate genius Corey Harris, starting January 28 in Palo Alto, California.

-yesterday off the top of my head I listed 24 items and roughly 70 related concepts that were on my mind or I would like to make progress on; that I will move towards them, and not at the river of life will roll over me.
-I want to shift orientation so that I am moving downstream or with the flow.
+Off the top of my wool cap, I listed 24 topics and roughly 70 related items yesterday that I will move towards, and not merely let the river of life roll over me.
+I want to shift orientation so that I am moving downstream or with the flow of the things I think about or act on.

-Marlon James is an author who lives in the US, but they were born in Jamaica.
-His best known Books is a fictional account of the events surrounding the wounding of Bob Marley gangsters or assassins for people that had an amusing definition of gun control.
+Marlon James is an author who lives in the US, but was born in Jamaica.
+His best known book is a fictional account of the events surrounding the wounding of Bob Marley gangsters or assassins for people that had an unfortunate notion of gun control.

-Internet feature Cory’s version of this famous song:
+The Internet includes Corey’s version of this famous song:

-People know the versions by Howlin’ Wolf or Skip James. there’s also at least a comment by Hubert Sumlin.
+People know the versions by Howlin’ Wolf or Skip James.
+There’s also at least a commentary on the topic by Hubert Sumlin.

 1. Corey won the genius grant in 2007 whereas Marlon won the Booker Prize in 2014 .